-High quality teaching, differentiated for individual students, is the first step in responding to students who have or may have SEN.
+High quality, fully inclusive teaching, that meets the needs of individual students, is the first step in responding to students who have or may have SEN.

 The school will take a graduated response to supporting children and young people with SEND.